K shortest path routing

 The k shortest path routing problem is a generalization of the shortest path routing problem in a given network.
 It asks not only about a shortest path but also about next k−1 shortest paths (which may be longer than the shortest path).
 A variation of the problem is the loopless k shortest paths.

-Finding k shortest paths is possible by extending Dijkstra algorithm or Bellman-Ford algorithm.
+Finding k shortest paths is possible by extending Dijkstra's algorithm or the Bellman-Ford algorithm.

 History

-Since 1957 many papers were published on the k shortest path routing problem.
+Since 1957, many papers have been published on the k shortest path routing problem.
 Most of the fundamental works were done between 1960s and 2001.
 Since then, most of the research has been on the problem's applications and its variants.
 In 2010, Michael Günther et al. published a book on Symbolic calculation of k-shortest paths and related measures with the stochastic process algebra tool CASPA.

 Algorithm

-The Dijkstra algorithm can be generalized to find the k shortest paths.
+Dijkstra's algorithm can be generalized to find the k shortest paths.

 Variations

 There are two main variations of the k shortest path routing problem.
 In one variation, paths are allowed to visit the same node more than once, thus creating loops.
 In another variation, paths are required to be simple and loopless.
 The loopy version is solvable using Eppstein's algorithm and the loopless variation is solvable by Yen's algorithm.